arsinlys1/ida-picker/README.md

 2. Show each installation with its icon, name, and version
 3. Allow selection via mouse click or keyboard (1-9)
 4. Launch the selected IDA version with the specified file

+### Theme Support

+The application will also automatically checks for the current theme applied on the Windows installation and choose between dark and light mode.

 ### Keyboard Shortcuts